 Everyone reacts differently to treatment with Tarceva.
-Some people may have side effects, while others may not.
-It’s important to know the most common and serious side effects with Tarceva.
+It’s important to know the most serious and common side effects with Tarceva.

 Your healthcare provider (HCP) may lower the dose or stop treatment with Tarceva if any serious side effects occur.
 Contact your HCP right away if you experience any of the following side effects.

 What are the possible side effects of Tarceva?